2023 Philadelphia mayoral election: Campaign

-Early months

 In November 2022, The Philadelphia Inquirer reported that former city councilmember Cherelle Parker had the "competitive advantage as the race gets underway."
 The Inquirer credited her "competitive advantage" to her close ties to labor unions in Philadelphia and her role as the Democratic leader of Northwest Philadelphia's 50th Ward, which is home to older middle-class Black voters, who boast some of the highest voter turnout.

 Helen Gym has been described as the favored candidate by progressive activists.
-She has faced early attacks from fellow candidates, who have criticized her votes in City Council to oppose greater funding for the Philadelphia Police Department.
+She faced early attacks from fellow candidates, who have criticized her votes in City Council to oppose greater funding for the Philadelphia Police Department.

 In December 2022, Jeff Brown became the first candidate to run TV ads.
 The ads highlight his work opening grocery stores in "underserved communities" and accuses his rivals from City Council of inaction.
 This coincided with Brown receiving endorsements from some of Philadelphia's most powerful labor unions including the chapters of the American Federation of State, County, and Municipal Employees, Transport Workers Union of America and United Food and Commercial Workers.
 Brown faced controversy when he aired an ad that showed an old clip of former First Lady Michelle Obama praising him.
 An advisor to Obama said that she does not get involved in Democratic primaries and criticized the ad for implying that she had endorsed Brown.

+Campaign finance reports, released in early April, showed Allan Domb and Jeff Brown as having raised the most money of the candidates.
+The report showed that Domb had raised $2.6 million, with a $2 million being self-financed.
+In comparison, Brown raised $2 million with $800,000 being self-financed.
+The report also showed that more than half of the money donated came from outside of Philadelphia.
+Only Parker and Rhynhart raised a majority of their funds from Philadelphia donors.

+Longtime city councilmember Maria Quiñones-Sánchez was originally a candidate, but withdrew on April 10, citing an "obnoxious, obscene amount of money that is shaping the race."
+Quiñones-Sánchez failed to win the endorsement of any labor unions and her $800,000 in campaign funds paled in comparison to other candidates in the race, who were primarily self-funding their campaigns.

+On April 10, The Philadelphia Board of Ethics sued "For A Better Philadelphia", a super PAC and nonprofit, by the same name, supporting Jeff Brown's candidacy.
+The Board of Ethics investigation found an "extensive and elaborate scheme to circumvent the city's campaign contribution limits."
+In addition, the Board of Ethics said that Brown engaged in fundraising for "For A Better Philadelphia" by directing donors to give to the outside spending group.
+If Brown coordinated with the PAC, then the PAC's spending would be subject to the city's limits on political donations.
+The Philadelphia Board of Ethics asked a judge to issue an emergency order prohibiting the super PAC and nonprofit from spending money to support Brown.